 Halloween International Film Festival

-The 2nd Halloween International Film Festival returns to Kill Devil Hills, North Carolina this October 26-28, 2017 during HalloWeek on the Outer Banks, presented by Halloween Daily News and OBX Entertainment, featuring independent films submitted from around the world.
+The 2nd Halloween International Film Festival returns to Kill Devil Hills, North Carolina October 26-28, 2017 during HalloWeek on the Outer Banks, presented by Halloween Daily News and OBX Entertainment, featuring independent films submitted from around the world, followed by the 4th Annual Outer Banks Halloween Parade on Sunday, Oct.
+29, where all attending filmmakers are invited as guests of honor.

 Films can be submitted in the Short Film category if 50 minutes or less, or the Feature Film category for those with a run time of more than 50 minutes.

-All Festival film screenings will once again be shown at RC Theatres Movies 10 in Kill Devil Hills, followed by nightly after parties, as well as costume contests, Scaryoke, special guest Q&A panels, and more Halloween events to be announced.
+All Festival film screenings will once again be shown at RC Theatres Movies 10 in Kill Devil Hills, followed by nightly after parties, as well as costume contests, Scaryoke, special guest Q&A panels, meet and greets, photo ops, and more Halloween events to be announced.
 (See our 2016 Film Festival photo gallery and videos below!)

-The 2017 Halloween International Film Festival will be followed by the 4th Annual Outer Banks Halloween Parade of Costumes on Sunday, October 29, 2017 at Kelly’s Restaurant and Tavern in Nags Head.
+The 2017 Halloween International Film Festival will be followed by the 4th Annual Outer Banks Halloween Parade of Costumes and pre-parade party on Sunday, October 29, 2017 in the outside lawn at Kelly’s Restaurant and Tavern in Nags Head.
+The costume contest awards ceremony will follow the Parade.
 (See our 2016 Halloween Parade photo gallery here!)

 The 2016 Halloween International Film Festival